 - a.
 24 months of clinical training - b.
 12 months of protected research - i.
-Conduct research leading to a thesis meeting ABOG certification requirements (Appendix C) - ii.
-Complete written thesis and present work before GO Division and Program Director by completion of fellowship
+Conduct research leading to a thesis meeting ABOG certification requirements (Appendix C). - ii.
+Research time must be scheduled in blocks of not less than one month duration, and while in a research block, no more than 10% (4 hours) of the fellow's time in any week may be spent in clinical duties. - iii.
+Complete written thesis and present work before GYN Oncology (GO) Division and Program Director by completion of fellowship.